It’s Not Easy Sometimes

 I will tell you that I was not mad at God but I certainly didn’t understand His will at that point.
 I felt pretty lost.
 Maybe even moreso than before.
 If only I could have understood.

 As I stated I was working in long-term healthcare.
 My department had our hours cut drastically.
-During Covid, they offered unemployment for certain “Covid” circumstances.
+During Covid, the government offered unemployment for certain “Covid” circumstances.
 Having your hours cut was one of those.
 I tried from May to October to get that help.
 Every Saturday, I got online and answered all their questions.
 Repeatedly, they said I made too much money to qualify.
 I was bringing home a little over $200 a week.
 The numbers didn’t add up.
 Still, every Saturday I showed up and filled out their questionnaire online.
 Well, long story short, my girls and I made it through those months without the aid of the government and, in the end, that made me very happy, even to this day.

 I continued to ask God for direction in my life.
 I continued to surrender my all, as difficult as that was.
 I continued to love, praise, and honor Him.
 I continued to hope.